 Don’t hire children without double-checking what the permit requirements are.

-Keep their hours to a minimum
+4. Keep hours to a minimum

 Only actors of a certain age perform at their best when tired.
 Even then, it is only in very specific cases.